 Your student will need to complete the FAFSA every year they attend UMKC.
+The FAFSA is available annually on October 1st.

 Important FAFSA Deadlines